crossplane/crossplane/design/design-doc-composition-functions.md

 I propose we do three things to make Functions easy to develop:

 1. Provide SDKs for popular languages - e.g. Go, Python, TypeScript.
-2. Provider tooling to scaffold, build, push, and test Functions.
+2. Provide tooling to scaffold, build, push, and test Functions.
 3. Support providing Function logic as an OCI container that runs to completion.

 Consider this section a medium-resolution sketch of the Function development